netmindz/AuroraDrop-LXP/README.md

 ## Latest Updates

 0.0.12
 * Added support for TTGO-TFT Dev boards.
+(You'll need to uncomment pertinent line in code for your hardware)
 * Some speed improvements.
 * Fixed some bugs.